ONAP for Network Orchestration and Automation Training Course

 - Understand, install, and configure the various components within the ONAP ecosystem.

-- Interactive lecture and discussion
+- Interactive lectures and group discussions

-- Numerous exercises and practice sessions
+- Extensive exercises and hands-on practice

-- Hands-on implementation in a live-lab environment
+- Practical implementation in a live-lab environment

 Course Customization Options